raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

     ap.show_letter("J",text_colour=[255, 0, 0])
     ```

-    And this program would add the **sleep library** to display letters separated by a brief pause:
+    And this program would add the **sleep function** to display letters separated by a brief pause:

     ```python
     from astro_pi import AstroPi